John Luther (film): Plot

 During this time, a school boy also goes missing from around the same area.
 John is unable to find any links between the two cases but feels they are somehow related.
 John notices a pickup truck that was on the spot of the first crime scene which did not have number plate on its side.
 Now police is on the lookout for this truck.

 John confronts two goons from another high profile case he is investigating and ends up in a fight.
-During the struggle, one of the goons hits John on his left side of hus ears using a tube light and John is seriously injured.
-At the hospital, doctor informs John that he lost hearing of his left ear completely and has only 20% hearing ability on the right ear.
-John takes a month's leave and starts using a hearing aid.
+During the fight, one of the goons hits John on his left side of his ears using a tube light and John gets seriously injured.
+At the hospital, doctor informs John and his family that he lost hearing of his left ear completely and has only 20% hearing ability on the right ear.
+John takes a month's leave and starts using a hearing aid and a voice recorder.

-When John comes back, another women also goes missing.
+When John comes back, another women named Geetha also goes missing.
 During that investigation, he finds a house where the pickup truck was spotted by the neighbors.
-Upon questioning the house owner, he finds the pick up truck and find who drives the truck usually.
-Venkit is a Tamil daily laborer who just started 4 months back with them.
+Upon questioning the owner Joby, he finds the pick up truck and find who drives the truck usually.
+The driver is Venkit, a Tamil daily laborer who just started 4 months back with them.
 He is now in Chennai trying to sell the house owners truck because his business is doing bad.
-John questions who brought Venkit to them and it leads to a relative of Venkit called Prasad who retired and went back home due to health reasons.
-John goes to Tamil Nadu and interrogates Prasad.
+John questions who brought Venkit to them and it leads to Venkit's uncle Prasad who retired and went back home for health reasons.
+John goes to Prasad's hometown in Kolukkumalai and interrogates Prasad.

-Prasad says he always knew Venkit was a psycho.
-He was a bright medical student who passed MBBS with a rank, but was debarred for practicing medicine during his house surgency thereby killing a girl who was his patient.
+Prasad says that he already knew that Venkit was a psycho.
+He was a bright medical student who passed MBBS with a rank, but was debarred for practicing medicine during his house surgency thereby accidentally killing a girl who was his patient.
 This made him practice surgery on dead bodies to satisfy the surgeon within.
-Prasad says he saw the murders.
+Prasad saw the all the murders.
 Prasad falls ill and he is admitted to a nearby hospital.
+John gets the body parts of the 3 victims.

-John gets a list of medical students who were debarred and finds out that Venkit was not on the list.
-But he finds Prasad in that list and understands that Prasad is the real serial killer.
-He goes back to the hospital to question him.
-By that time, Prasad manages to make another policeman unconscious and starts performing surgery on him.
+John gets a list of medical students who were debarred and finds out that Venkit's name was not in the list.
+But he finds Prasad's name in that list and realises that Prasad is the real serial killer.
+He goes back to the hospital to capture him.
+By that time, Prasad manages to make John's colleague ASI Rajan unconscious and starts performing surgery on him.
 John and Prasad ends up in a fight in which Prasad severely injures John, but John manages to kill Prasad.
+John later recovers from his injuries completely at the hospital.

-In the final scene of the movie, we see John submitting the closing report of the crimes while his superior officer tells the DGP on the phone that John is going to be assigned to another case.
+In the final scene of the movie, John submitting the closing report of the crimes while his superior officer tells the DGP on the phone that John is going to be assigned to another case.